 TCM incorporates many treatments, including Acupuncture, Facial Acupuncture, Tuina, Shiatsu Massage, Cupping, Moxibustion....
 Rates for TCM will vary depending on the treatment you are receiving.

-Cancellation Policy: There will be a 50% cancellation fee applied to any missed appointments or appointments cancelled with less than 24 hrs. notice (not illness related).
+Cancellation Policy: You will be charged the full cost of the treatment as booked, if you do not show up for your scheduled appointment, and you have not notified us at least 24 hours in advance (not illness related).
 Our late cancellation fee will be waived if you cancel due to illness or suspected illness.
 We would prefer to reschedule your appointment if you are ill.
-Please try to give our office appropriate notice.
+Please try to give us appropriate notice.